documentationfor yFiles for HTML 3.0.0.2

 ParallelEdgeRouter

-ParallelEdgeRouter is a ILayoutStage that routes parallel edges which connect the same pair of nodes in a graph.
+ParallelEdgeRouter is an ILayoutStage that routes multi-edges, which connect the same pair of nodes, in a parallel fashion.

 Inheritance Hierarchy